Orchestration of circadian timing by macromolecular protein assemblies.

 Parico GCG, Perez I, Fribourgh JL, Hernandez BN, Lee HW, and Partch CL

-Coming soon: chemical shift assignments for the human CRY1 tail
+Chemical shift assignments for the human CRY1 tail at BMRB

 Dynamics at the serine loop underlie differential ability of cryptochromes for CLOCK:BMAL1 to control circadian timing.